Dear Silent Hall of Fame Users:

 Warner Bros. keeps a copy of the film locked in their vaults.
 They do not plan to release it on DVD.
-They have also refused our multiple requests to make a copy of the film available to Silent Hall of Fame, so we can show it to the public for free.
+They have also refused our multiple requests to make a copy of the film available to Silent Hall of Fame, so we can show it to the public.
 Until and if that happens, we have to rely on newspaper articles about the film from the 1920ies.

 Here are just a few of the reviews for this film:

 The popular screen comedians, Karl Dane and George K. Arthur, are in happy vein in "Detectives", the principal picture at Hoyts Regent this week.
 Farcical, but funny, "Detectives" has a cleverly constructed story, with a hotel detective and a hotel messenger boy as the chief players.
 George K. Arthur, as the detective of mammoth frame and mammoth conceit, always cuts a humorous picture, while he and Dane are associated in a succession of laughable incidents.
 Their main activity is the pursuit of a pseudo doctor, who establishes himself in the hotel as a lecturer in Egyptology, and spends his spare time collecting the jewels belonging to other guests.
 The chase leads them into many exciting happenings, including some weird adventures in a house in which the thief has taken refuge.
 There is an amusing conclusion when the detective finds himself behind jail bars, while the messenger is loudly praised for the capture of the thief and the recovery of the jewels.
 Marceline Day is charming as the typist with whom the detective and the messenger are both infatuated.
 (The Daily News)